HenKlei/geodesic-shooting/README.md

-# Image registration using LDDMM, geodesic shooting and landmark matching
+# Image registration using geodesic shooting and landmark matching

 The field of image registration has its origins and main applications in the analysis of medical image data.
 Given two images of the same object, the goal is to find a transformation such that